Financial management model: 12 indicators, formulas and thresholds

 2. Where do we use cash?#

-Growth is the primary cause of cash flow tension in SMEs.
+Growth consumes cash before it produces any: it inflates the working capital requirement, because inventories and trade receivables rise before the money is collected.
 Each new contract, each recruitment, each investment consumes cash before generating it.
 Knowing how to identify consumption items allows you to adjust the pace and negotiate financing at the right time.

 3. Which deviations are abnormal?#